-Two Sources ([Qualcomm, Nokia, Nokia Shanghai Bell]) provides evaluation results for the potential enhancement of dynamic TDD based reducing the aggressor cell transmit power by 3dB, 6dB and 10 dB under 2-layer scenario (FR1, Indoor office).
+Two Sources ([Qualcomm, Nokia, Nokia Shanghai Bell]) provides evaluation results for the potential enhancement of dynamic TDD based reducing the aggressor cell transmit power by 3dB, 6dB and 10 dB under 2-layer scenario (FR1).

 From the evaluation results of source ([Qualcomm]), the followings are observed.